francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 The controller is now ready to store the current lighting state.

-### Step 5 — Store the Scene
+### Step 5 — Select the Bank and Store the Scene

-Press the desired **SCENE BUTTON**.

-The current DMX values are stored in that scene location.
+Before saving the scene, verify that the correct Bank is selected.

+A DMX192 controller typically stores:

+- 30 Banks
+- 8 Scenes per Bank
+- 240 Scene locations in total

+The scene will be stored in the currently selected Bank and Scene Button combination.

 Example:

-- Scene 1
+Bank 01 + Scene 1

-- Scene 2
+Bank 01 + Scene 2

-- Scene 3
+Bank 05 + Scene 4

+Bank 12 + Scene 8

+After confirming the desired Bank, press the **SCENE BUTTON** where the scene should be stored.

+The current DMX values are now saved in that location.

+### Important

+A Scene Button does not uniquely identify a scene.

+The same Scene Button can contain different scenes in different Banks.

+Example:

+Bank 01 → Scene 1 = Red Wash

+Bank 02 → Scene 1 = Blue Wash

+Bank 03 → Scene 1 = Strobe Effect

+Although all three scenes use Scene Button 1, they are stored in different Banks and therefore remain independent.

 ### Step 6 — Exit Programming Mode